Morsheda/MEAN-Stack-CRUD-Operations/README.md

 MongoDB is a database that uses JSON documents.By Express and Node.js back-end of the application or website can be designed.
 And AngularJS is used for designing the front end.

-And the full form of CRUD Creat, Read, Write, Delete.
+And the full form of CRUD is Create, Read, Write, Delete.

 Hence this website can only create,read,write and delete and a dynamic website.